tomlinsw9207/CSC-134/Module 7/README.md

 Aspects wanted in the program:

 - catalogue books with the option to add more
-- have program alphabetically organize them for me?
+- have program alphabetically organize them for me

 - categorize books
 - by author name